Bill banning sale of kangaroo parts introduced in Oregon

 PORTLAND, Ore.
 (AP) — A bill that would ban the sale of kangaroo parts has been introduced in the Oregon Legislature, taking aim at sports apparel manufacturers that use leather from the animals to make their products.

-Soccer cleats are one of the only products made from kangaroo leather that are routinely sold in Oregon, Oregon Public Broadcasting reported.
+Soccer cleats are one of the only products made from kangaroo leather that are routinely sold in Oregon, KLCC reported.
 The measure would impact Nike, which is based in Oregon and the state’s largest employer.

 “It’s unconscionable that millions of native wild animals in Australia have been killed for the sake of high-end soccer cleats worn by a subset of elite soccer players,” Democratic Oregon Sen. Floyd Prozanski, who introduced the bill, said in a news release issued Monday by animal rights groups.
 “I understand this legislation may have financial impact on some Oregon shoe manufacturers, but in the balance Oregon should be standing on the humane side of this issue.
 There are other materials that can be used in making these high-end cleats.”

-Note: This story was initially published on Jan.
-23. It was updated on Jan.
-24 to correct the attribution to the original source of the reporting on the bill.
-Radio station KLCC, not Oregon Public Broadcasting, originally reported the story.